Pigiel/pyenv/README.md

-# PyGit
+# PyEnv

-Repository for Python environment Docker image with git commands
+Repository for Docker image with Python environment and developer libraries